mindwarriorgame/public-formulas/README.md

 # Contributions

 Thank you very much for your contribution!
-Sharing what works for you could be a great help to other players to achieve their own goals and aspirations 🙌.
+Sharing a strong, working Formula would be a great help to someone else following their own goals and aspirations 🙌.

 ## Requirements to Formul